ealvar3z/hackathon/README.md

 - tactical and operational logistics references
 - synthetic scenario data used for the demo

-The dataset strategy is specialist, not generalist. `project-adrian.txt` is necessary, but not sufficient on its own.
-The training and grounding corpus is expected to include:
+The dataset strategy is specialist, not generalist.
+`project-adrian.txt` is necessary, but not sufficient on its own.
+The training and grounding corpus will include:

 - ADRIAN source material
 - `LXDR` schema and protocol artifacts